 As a plant, Spirulina is incredibly rich containing a balance of nutrients that make it virtually a ‘whole food’ capable of complimenting life without the need for other dietary supplements.

 Spirulina provides proteins, vitamins, many minerals, essential amino acids, carbohydrates and enzymes.
-Spirulina is the richest source of protien and provides 18 out of 22 amino acid that the body needs for normal growth and development.
-It contain at leaset 60% vegetable protein which can be easily digested.
+Spirulina is the richest source of protein and provides 18 out of 22 amino acids that the body needs for normal growth and development.
+It contains at least 60% vegetable protein which can be easily digested.
 Its outstanding nutritional profile also includes the essential fatty acids, GLA fatty acid, lipids, the nucleic acids (RNA and DNA), Vitamin B Complex, Vitamin C and Vitamin E and phytochemicals, such as carotenoids, chlorophyll (blood purifier), and phycocyanin (a blue pigment), which is a protein that is known to inhibit cancer.